jnartey/Ebony-Oil-Gas-Portal/README.md

 # Ebony Oil & Gas Portal

 Complete portal created from scratch using CakePHP a rapid and robust PHP MVC framework.
-Ebony Oil & Gas portal is an application to aid business at Ebony Oil & Gas and to promote a paperless business processes.
+Ebony Oil & Gas portal is an application to aid business at Ebony Oil & Gas and to promote paperless business processes.

 ## Getting Started